-- 2.35.
+- 2.32.
 Broadly yes.
 The Respondent is generally supportive of the inclusion of new settlements in the overall growth strategy as they can be an effective way, at least in theory, of delivering new housing where there are barriers to the sustainable delivery of sufficient housing elsewhere.
 However, in reality, the physical implementation of new settlements is often complex and costly, which can significantly hamper their delivery.
-The Respondent would therefore caution against over reliance on new settlements in the preferred growth strategy. - 2.36.
+The Respondent would therefore caution against over reliance on new settlements in the preferred growth strategy. - 2.33.
 Where new settlements are proposed the infrastructure requirements should be identified and robustly costed to ensure that delivery is viable.
 The Councils should also take a conservative approach regarding assumed capacity and likely build-out rates and avoid including housing completions from new settlements too early in the plan period.
-The Lichfield's Start to Finish (Second Edition) 2020 report may be a helpful starting point in this regard, although any assumptions that are made will need to be fully evidenced having regard to site specific constraints and circumstances. - 2.37.
-To improve choice and competition and help to mitigate the risk and implications of such sites not coming forward within the timescales envisaged it is recommended that a buffer is applied to the housing need, with a greater number of small-medium sites allocated at sustainable settlements to ensure adequate housing delivery in the short-medium term.
-The Local Plans Expert Group (LPEG) recommends a 20% buffer.
+The Lichfield's Start to Finish (Second Edition) 2020 report may be a helpful starting point in this regard, although any assumptions that are made will need to be fully evidenced having regard to site specific constraints and circumstances. - 2.34.
+To improve choice and competition and help to mitigate the risk and implications of such sites not coming forward within the timescales envisaged it is recommended that a buffer is applied to the housing need, with a greater number of small-medium sites allocated at sustainable settlements to ensure adequate housing delivery in the shortmedium term.